What Is MCT Oil? The Ultimate Guide to MCT Oil Supplements

 Fewer cravings

 This is part of the reason why Bulletproof Coffee works so well.
-It’s made with Bulletproof Brain Octane C8 MCT Oil, which produces four times more ketones than coconut oil alone.[11]
-When you drink a cup of creamy Bulletproof Coffee, you feel full and focused for hours.
+It’s made with Bulletproof Brain Octane C8 MCT Oil, which contains 100% caprylic acid triglycerides, harvested from the most ketogenic-rich part of the coconut.

 Gut support